Receiver (firearms): Mounting

-A barrel can be fixed to the receiver using barrel and receiver action threads or similar methods.
+A barrel may typically be affixed to a firearm receiver using barrel and receiver action threads or similar methods.

+In Canadian law

+The receiver or frame is legally the firearm, and as such it is the part that requires a manufacturer's serial number and valid Possession and Acquisition Licence to acquire and own.
+In the case of a handgun frame or revolver frame, it is the part that requires a Restricted-class PAL (RPAL), and registration.

 In US law

 For the purposes of United States law, the receiver or frame is legally the firearm, and as such it is the controlled part.
 The definition of which assembly is the legal receiver varies from firearm to firearm, under US law.
 Generally, the law requires licensed manufacturers and importers to mark the designated receiver with a serial number, the manufacturer or importer, the model and caliber.
-In addition, makers of receivers are restricted by International Traffic in Arms Regulations.
-Thus, in the case of a firearm that has multiple receiver parts (such as the AR-15, which has an upper and a lower receiver), the legally controlled part is the one that is serialized.
-For the AR-15 rifle, the lower receiver assembly is legally considered the actual receiver (although it is functionally a chassis that also houses the separate trigger group); while in the FN-FAL rifle, it is the upper assembly that is serialized and legally considered the receiver.
+Makers of receivers are restricted by International Traffic in Arms Regulations.
+Thus, in the case of a firearm that has multiple receiver parts, such as the AR-15, which has an upper and a lower receiver, the legally controlled part is the one that is serialized.

+For the AR-15 rifle, the lower receiver assembly is legally considered the actual receiver, although it is functionally a chassis that also houses the separate trigger group.
+In the FN-FAL rifle, it is the upper assembly that is serialized and legally considered the receiver.
 This has led to prosecutors dropping charges against illegal manufacturing of AR-type firearms to avoid court precedents establishing that neither the upper nor the lower receiver individually contain all the components to be legally classified as a firearm.